 Eric has been with P&G since 2000 in their Product Supply organization starting at the Iowa City, IA manufacturing site.
 In his time at P&G he has held positions of increasing responsibility across different disciplines in Product Supply ranging from engineering, manufacturing, supply network and innovation management and across several regional and global business units spanning Hair Care, Oral Care, Baby Care and Shave Care.
 He has obtained P&G’s certifications in Supply Network Design, Program Management and IWS Manufacturing.
 Prior to his career at P&G Eric graduated from Iowa State University with a BS degree in Industrial Engineering in 1999.

-Wayne Flory is the Executive Director of the Supply Chain for Collins Aerospace.
+Wayne Flory is the Executive Director of the Supply Chain Strategy & Systems for Collins Aerospace.
 His responsibilities include running the supply chain organization for the Avionics business.
 Previously, Wayne served as the VP of Material & Supply and VP of Manufacturing Operations for Rockwell Collins, where his responsibilities included execution of Operations supporting all Government programs globally.

 Wayne was also the Senior Director of Advanced Operations and Services for Rockwell Collins with responsibility for the overall leadership for Advanced Manufacturing Technology, Facilities Services, Environmental Safety & Health, and the Rockwell Collins vertical supplier businesses in circuit board and fabrication production.
 Wayne has also held positions of increasing responsibility within manufacturing including Director of Manufacturing Operations in several locations.